BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 1. Renal function is normal (normal serum creatinine concentration).
 2. Pre-eclampsia is not superimposed on the chronic hypertension.
-3. The blood pressure is well controlled (a diastolic blood pressure of 90 mm Hg or less and a systolic blood pressure of 140 mm Hg or less) from early in pregnancy.
+3. The blood pressure is well controlled (a diastolic blood pressure of 90&nbsp;mm&nbsp;Hg or less and a systolic blood pressure of 140&nbsp;mm&nbsp;Hg or less) from early in pregnancy.

 Therefore, these women can be managed at a level 1 hospital.
 However, women with chronic hypertension should be referred to a level 2 or 3 hospital for further management if:

-1. Renal function is abnormal (serum creatinine more than 120 mmol/l).
+1. Renal function is abnormal (serum creatinine more than 120&nbsp;mmol/l).
 2. Proteinuria develops.
-3. The diastolic blood pressure is 110 mm Hg or higher more and systolic blood pressure 160 mm Hg or more.
+3. The diastolic blood pressure is 110&nbsp;mm&nbsp;Hg or higher more and systolic blood pressure 160&nbsp;mm&nbsp;Hg or more.
 4. There is intra-uterine growth restriction.
 5. More than one drug is required to control the blood pressure.

 ### 3-32 Will you adjust the medication of a patient with chronic hypertension when she becomes pregnant?

-Yes, she must be put onto alpha methyldopa (Aldomet) 500 mg 8 hourly.
+Yes, she must be put onto alpha methyldopa (Aldomet) 500&nbsp;mg 8 hourly.
 Other antihypertensives (i.e. diuretics, beta blockers and ACE inhibitors) must be stopped.

 ### 3-33 What special care is needed for a patient with chronic hypertension during pregnancy?